This week's Skincare Q&A features concerns of pregnancy-related adult acne and beauty issues.

 A little trick has been played on us women...
 The pores on the sides of the chin, like the sides of the nose and between the brows, are slightly smaller than the pores on the rest of the face due to facial contours, but the oil glands are a little bit bigger because those areas are part of the T-zone.

 So, what to do?
 These pores need to be calmed down and flushed out.
-The best way to do this is to follow a skincare protocol every night until your skin clears.
+The best way to do this is to follow this skincare protocol every night until your skin clears:

-1. Gently rub the area with an ice cube in circular motions for about 2-3 minutes.
+Gently tap (do not rub) the area with an ice cube about 20-30 times.
 Next, dry the skin off very gently and apply either Salicylic Acid or BPO -- whichever is approved by your OB.
 Then, apply a clay mask on the areas of breakouts in a liberal amount and leave on for 15 minutes.
 Rinse well and follow with toner and hydrator.

 Once your skin clears, you can follow a regular non-clogging, hydrating, and anti-inflammatory skincare regimen.
 However, nothing will be solved if your skincare routine is either pore-clogging or dehydrating.

 By the way, if your breakouts are concentrated on one side of your chin more than the other, take note of whether you're leaning your chin on your baby's head.
 Conditioner can have pore clogging ingredients.
 Baby lotions are notorious for containing very pore clogging ingredients!
 Be careful of where your baby's skin touches your face.
-Better yet, avoid lotions for your baby altogether - if baby's skin is dry, it might be the water and the wash.
-Use a water filter for sink or tub, and use a wash for extra sensitive skin in order to avoid harsh detergents (even the no tears washes can be drying).
+Better yet, avoid lotions for your baby altogether - if baby's skin is dry, it might be the water and/or the baby wash.
+Use a water filter for sink or tub, and use a wash designed for extra sensitive skin in order to avoid harsh detergents (even the no-tears washes can be drying).

 "Since I had my daughter 2 years ago, my skin is oily and I always have little bumps on my forehead.
 What can I do to clear my skin up?"

-Twice a day, gently rub ice all over the broken out areas for about 2-3 minutes.
-Then, 3 nights a week, wash your face with a skin safe cleanser and apply clay mask in a liberal amount.
-Leave the mask on for 10 minutes, rinse, apply toner, and then only apply your nighttime lotion if you feel dry after 20 minutes.
-As long as you're using an alcohol-free toner, you can let your own oil moisturize your skin.
+Twice a day, gently tap with ice all over the broken out areas about 20-30 times each.
+Then, 3 nights a week, after washing your face with a skin safe cleanser, apply clay mask in a liberal amount.
+Leave the mask on for 10 minutes, rinse, apply toner, and then nighttime lotion.

 "Can using self-tanning lotion hurt an unborn child?"

 Always remember that sometimes a "chemical" can come from natural sources, and sometimes a chemical that doesn't come from natural sources can be totally harmless.
 Dihydroxyacetone (or DHA), which is the chemical involved in sunless tanning, is derived from natural sources such as sugar beet.
-It was originally intended to be formulated as an artificial sweetener, but when spittle ended up dyeing the formulator's arm as she was eating it, lightbulbs went off above her head!
+It was originally intended as an artificial sweetener!, but when spittle ended up dyeing the formulator's arm as she was eating it, lightbulbs went off above her head!

-DHA basically dyes your dead skin cells, which is why you get a much more even color application after exfoliating.
-It had to be perfected over a few decades because it originally turned the skin an ugly orange shade, but the formulators found a way to purify it in such a way that it now turns the skin a nice shade of brown.
-Either way, it's so safe that you can actually spray it into your mouth and remain completely unharmed.
+DHA basically dyes your dead skin cells, which is why you can achieve a more even color after exfoliating.
+It had to be perfected over a few decades because it originally turned the skin an ugly orange shade, but formulators found a way to purify it in such a way that it now turns the skin a nice shade of brown.
+Either way, it's so safe that you can actually spray it into your mouth and eyes and remain completely unharmed.
 So, I say: spray tan away!
 You and your baby will be absolutely fine.

 Know a late 20-something, 30-something or 40-something who is pregnant and having skin troubles?
 Please share this post!